Dreambound

 Try it now

-How long does it take to become an ultrasound tech in California?
+How long does it take to become a sonographer in California?

 An ultrasound technician in California can expect to spend about 2 years for an associate's degree or 4 years for a bachelor's degree.
 After education, obtaining certification usually requires passing exams, which can take additional time.